robertarcaleanu/DE-flight_data/README.md

 ### Clean the data

 For this part, we only keep columns of interest, and define the actual landing/departure time.
-Additioanlly,  `scheduleDateTime` is created combining `scheduleDate` and  `scheduleTime`.
+Additioanally,  `scheduleDateTime` is created combining `scheduleDate` and  `scheduleTime`.

 ### Validate the data